- Politics and Social Issues»

 By 1811, Harrison received permission to attack their confederation and was given 800 volunteers to join his team.
 They attacked a camp at Tippecanoe Creek.
 Although they were successful in their battle, there were 190 men that died or became wounded.
 Due to the success, he became nicknamed, "Old Tippecanoe."

-Due to his success in military, the political arena felt highly of him.
+Due to his success in military, those in the political arena felt highly of him.
 In 1814, he resigned from the Army and moved his family to a farm in North Bend, Ohio.
 By 1816, he was elected to the U.S. House of Representatives.
 In 1819, he became a senator for Ohio.
 Then in 1825, he became a U.S. senator, but retired three years later to become a U.S. minister to Colombia.
 He held this office for a year.

 He left behind his wife Anna Harrison, who was the first presidential widow to receive a pension from Congress.
 They paid her a one-time, one year salary of the president, which equaled $25,000.
 She was also given free postage for her mail.
 She lived for two more decades before passing away herself.